Don’t expect to see anything as helpful as this – it was a one-off because the door you normally enter by was out of use.

 You can take a folding bike with you on all trains in the UK without a reservation.

-Timetables change twice a year – Please double-check times with National Rail
+Timetables change twice a year and cycle carriage rules for each train route differ a lot – Please double-check times and rules with National Rail

 If you are travelling with laden panniers it’s a good idea to take them off before you board, or be ready to if necessary.
 If there are two of you, having one person loading and unloading the bikes and bags while the other hands them up off the platform, or collects them from the train, can work very well.

 You can book your bike at the same time as any train on the following websites: